 Behind-the-meter energy storage capacity, often in the form of batteries, grew substantially in 2018, surpassing front-of-meter storage capacity (such as industrial batteries and pumped storage) for the first time.
-In addition to the potential for cost savings and emission reductions, battery storage can serve as a valuable backup source of energy during a blackout.
-Looking forward, traditional lithium-ion batteries are being combined with cutting-edge zinc-air storage technologies to make battery storage even more efficient and cost-effective for consumers.

-The rapid adoption of electric vehicles (EVs) also presents a new opportunity to store electricity and provide it to the grid as needed.
+166 In addition to the potential for cost savings and emission reductions, battery storage can serve as a valuable backup source of energy during a blackout.
+167 Looking forward, traditional lithium-ion batteries are being combined with cutting-edge zinc-air storage technologies to make battery storage even more efficient and cost-effective for consumers.
+168 provide it to the grid as needed.
 While the widespread electrification of the transportation sector will increase demand on the grid, the batteries within EVs have the potential to become an important energy storage resource using bi-directional power flow.
 In times of high demand, EV batteries could discharge electricity to the grid, eliminating the need for increased generation.
 Combined with the development of smart, integrated electric grids, the batteries in electric vehicles could be used to provide power to the grid at times of peak demand and serve as a source of backup power in an emergency.
+In the source of backup power in an emergency.